fborelli/OfflineStoreKit2/README.md

 ```Swift
     import OfflineStoreKit2Framework
 ```
 5. Include the following properties.
 The first three are used to receive purchased products that were previously stored.
-The last one is the call to the OfflineTransactionsManager class passing the respective license to the BundleID: "com.example.apple-samplecode.implementing-a-store-in-your-app-using-the-storekit-api".
+The last one is the call to the OfflineTransactionsManager class passing as a parameter the license for the respective BundleID: "com.example.apple-samplecode.implementing-a-store-in-your-app-using-the-storekit-api".
 Please [purchase your license here](https://fborelli.gumroad.com/l/rqnmja).
 ```Swift
     @Published private(set) var offlinePurchasedNonConsumables: [OfflineProduct] = []
     @Published private(set) var offlinePurchasedNonRenewableSubscriptions: [OfflineProduct] = []